 The heart of Dembski's insight is found on page 134, in the "explanatory filter" he has devised for detecting, or rejecting, design.
 The phenomena we see on a daily basis can be separated into three categories.
 The first of these is "necessity"; what happens is the result of some law that determined the outcome.
 This means that events can be predicted ahead of time, because they happen the same way whenever the original conditions are the same.
-Dropping a book on one's foot is a good example of the result of "necessity", or law.
-Second, something may be due to chance...the result of random occurrences over which no one has any control, and which might turn out very differently if the experiment were run again.
-Encountering a good friend exactly at lunch-time, outside the door of a new restaurant that neither of you had planned to eat at that day, is an example of a chance occurrence.
-Finally, there is design.
+Dropping a book on one's foot is a good example of the result of necessity, or law.
+As is a bottle filled with water that breaks when put in the freezer and the water expands as its hydrogen bonds become rigid.
+Second, something may be due to "chance"...the result of random occurrences over which no one has any control, and which might turn out very differently if the experiment were run again.
+Encountering a good friend exactly at lunch-time, outside the door of a new restaurant that neither of you had planned to meet at that day, is an example of a chance occurrence.
+Finally, there is "design".
 Events are assigned to the "design" category only when we are unable to put them into the other categories.
 If you go to your regular lunch-time spot on your birthday, and as you walk in you notice that most of your co-workers are sitting at various tables around the restaurant, you will be excused for thinking that this is not a chance occurrence.
 Of course, it is possible that they all just happened to pick this day to eat at the place you are known to go for lunch every day, but it is not very probable.
 It is much more likely that at some point, "Happy Birthday to You" is going to break out, and there will be a cake with ice cream placed at your table, with everyone congratulating you on your 40th birthday!
 In other words, their presence in the restaurant is not the result of law, or of chance, but of design.

 Some critics have raised the possibility of unlikely coincidences fooling us into thinking (falsely) that design is present.
 Dembski refutes this objection using the (historical) example of the Shoemaker-Levy comet, that apparently impacted the planet of Jupiter exactly 25 years, to the day, after the Apollo 11 moon landing.
 Although some might think that such startling correlations/coincidences must be attributed to design, the complexity-specification criterion is sufficiently robust to resist this problem.
 The key is to set the probability that triggers a judgment of design sufficiently high.
-Dembski writes that if we allow the moon landing to be a specification for the comet crashing into Jupiter (a real stretch of the imagination, in itself); and then if we assume that the comet could have crashed at any time within a calendar year; and if finally we assume that the "comet crash" came at the same time, to the very second, as the moon landing 25 years earlier, the probability of this exact occurrence is about 1 in 100,000,000 (10-8).
-This is
+Dembski writes that if we allow the moon landing to be a specification for the comet crashing into Jupiter (a real stretch of the imagination, in itself); and then if we assume that the comet could have crashed at any time within a calendar year; and if finally we assume that the "comet crash" came at the same time, to the very second, as the moon landing 25 years earlier, the probability of this exact occurrence is about 1 in $100,000,000 (10^{-8})$.
+This is actually not terribly improbable.
+In The Design Inference, Dembski suggests that the "universal probability bound" should be set at 10^{-150} .
+Anything MORE likely than would be due to chance.
+Only if it were LESS likely than this would it be ascribed to design.